wufflepuff/MDHStream-Video-Extractor/README.md

 *   **Website Changes:** Web scraping scripts are sensitive to changes in the target website's structure (`mdhstream.cc`).
 If the site updates its layout, the script might stop working correctly and will need to be updated.
 *   **yt-dlp Updates:** Keep `yt-dlp` updated to ensure compatibility with video streaming formats and site changes.
 You can usually update it by running `yt-dlp -U` in your terminal.
 *   **Headless Browser:** The script uses Firefox in headless mode, meaning you won't see the browser window.
+*   **Concurrent Downloads:** Higher numbers of concurrent downloads may improve overall download speed but will also:
+    * Use more system resources (CPU, memory, network bandwidth)
+    * Create more browser instances
+    * Generate more concurrent network connections
+    * May trigger rate limiting on some systems
 *   **Legality:** Be aware of the copyright laws in your country.
 Downloading copyrighted material without permission may be illegal.
 Use this script responsibly and at your own risk.